jkenney0501/dbt-refactor-legacy-code/README.md

     - int: where you transformations take place, this is typically where I build DIM's or FCT's.
     - dim: folder for dimensaion models that add context to facts.
     - fct: this is where your fact tables live.
 All live events that have occured and are meASured.
-    - marts: Typically used for business intelligence report creation whihc can combine facts and dimesions to create a large report.
+    - marts: Typically used for business intelligence report creation which can combine facts and dimesions to create a large report.
 These are downstream and get queried alot.
-Thye are best materializwed AS tables.
+They are best materializwed as tables.
     - **Read more on transformations** [here.](https://www.getdbt.com/analytics-engineering/transformation)
 6. Audit the output of dbt models vs legacy SQL
     - Use a package with its macros to ensure consistency with legact code results.